alx-software-engineer/alx_html_css/README.md

 5. Optimized for Performance: Fast loading times for a better user experience.

 🛠️ **Built With**
-This project was built using modern front-end technologies:

 1. HTML5: For the structure and content.
 2. CSS3: For styling, layout (using Flexbox/Grid), and animations.